Credit Guide - Safe Finance Pty Ltd (as credit provider/lessor)

 Our handling of credit information is regulated by the Privacy Act 1988 (Cth) ("Privacy Act") and the Privacy (Credit Reporting) Code (credit reporting code).

 - your right to access the credit information we hold on you;

 - your right to seek the correction of credit information that we hold on you;

-- your right to complain about a breach by us of the credit reporting provisions of the Privacy Act or the CR Code and how we weill deal with such a complaint; and
+- your right to complain about a breach by us of the credit reporting provisions of the Privacy Act or the credit reporting code and how we weill deal with such a complaint; and

 - entities outside Australia to which we are likely to disclose your credit information and the countries where they are located.

 What is credit information?